 Las Olas is the main strip in Fort Lauderdale and hosts most of the city’s art galleries, museums, and shops.
 It’s a very clean and pretty part of town, lined with boutique stores and billowing trees.
 If you’re looking to explore a bit of Fort Lauderdale, this is the place to start.

 Of course, most people visit Fort Lauderdale for the beaches, which are, expectedly, very good.
 The main “Strip” of beaches starts at Las Olas Blvd and ends around Sunrise Blvd.
+If you’re wondering where to stay in Fort Lauderdale, this would be your go-to area!

 In reality, the beach continues much further though – all the way into Boca Raton and even beyond.
 Those looking for a quieter beach shouldn’t have a problem.